Taking Care of Your Teeth and Mouth

 - Chew slowly using both sides of your mouth.

-Keep your dentures clean and free from food that can cause stains, bad breath, or swollen gums.
-Brush them every day with a denture-care product.
-Take your dentures out of your mouth at night, and soak them in water or a denture-cleansing liquid.
+Keep your dentures clean and free from food that can cause stains or bad breath.
+Avoid small crunchy foods that can get trapped under the dentures and hurt your gums.
+Brush dentures every day with a denture-care product, and soak them in water or a denture-cleansing liquid at night.
+Be sure to leave them out of your mouth while you sleep to prevent swollen gums.

-Dry mouth happens when you don’t have enough saliva, or spit, to keep your mouth wet.
+Dry mouth happens when you don't have enough saliva, or spit, to keep your mouth wet.
 It can make it hard to eat, swallow, taste, and even speak.
-Dry mouth can accelerate tooth decay and other infections of the mouth.
+Dry mouth can increase your risk of tooth decay, fungal infections of the mouth, and cavities.
 Many common medicines can cause this problem.
+For example, medicines for high blood pressure, depression, and bladder-control issues often cause dry mouth.

 There are things you can do that may help.
 Try sipping water or sugarless drinks.
-Don’t smoke, and avoid alcohol and caffeine.
+Don't smoke, and avoid alcohol, caffeine, soft drinks, and acidic fruit juices.
+Avoid spicy or salty foods.
 Sugarless hard candy or sugarless gum that is a little tart may help.
 Your dentist or doctor might suggest using artificial saliva to keep your mouth wet.

-Cancer of the mouth can grow in any part of the mouth or throat.
+Oral cancer can start in any part of the mouth or throat, including the tongue.
 It is more likely to happen in people over age 40.
 A dental checkup is a good time for your dentist to look for signs of oral cancer.
 Pain is not usually an early symptom of the disease.
 Treatment works best before the disease spreads.
 Even if you have lost all your natural teeth, you should still see your dentist for regular oral cancer exams.

 You can lower your risk of getting oral cancer in a few ways:

-- Do not use tobacco products, such as cigarettes, electronic cigarettes, chewing tobacco, snuff, pipes, or cigars.
+- Do not use tobacco products, such as cigarettes, chewing tobacco, snuff, pipes, or cigars.

 - If you drink alcohol, do so only in moderation.